Onto-Med/top-deployment/docs/administration/administration.md

       # volume settings
 ```

-More information about backend plugins is available at https://github.com/Onto-Med/top-backend#plugins.
+More information about backend plugins is available at the [top-backend documentation](https://github.com/Onto-Med/top-backend#plugins).

 ### Add Data Adapter Configurations
 You can create data adapter configuration files and mount them into the `backend` container by modifying [docker-compose.yml](docker-compose.yml).
 For a detailed specification of the configuration files, see [top-phenotypic-query](https://github.com/Onto-Med/top-phenotypic-query).